Bournemouth Airport: College of Air Traffic Control

 Adjacent to the entrance to Bournemouth Airport was the College of Air Traffic Control, operated by NATS, the now privatised provider of air traffic control services in the UK.
 Established by the Ministry of Civil Aviation as the School of Air Traffic Control in 1949, the establishment was retitled as a college in 1962.
 Students from home and abroad were trained in all aspects of ATC operations and went on to work throughout the world.
 Electronic computer-based ATC simulators were widely employed.
 Usefully situated at an operational airfield, for a considerable period training in approach radar control was facilitated by the airport ATC unit.
 Students were able to practise live radar control exercises using temporarily detached Civil Aviation Flying Unit Dove aircraft as live targets.
 The building was also the home to the Air Traffic Control Evaluation Unit, responsible for developing technology used within the service.

 During 2011, NATS transferred ATC training to its headquarters facility at Whiteley near Southampton.
 The Hurn facility was purchased by a free school, Parkfield School, serving Bournemouth and the local area.

 First British woman air traffic controller

 Yvonne Pope Sintes was the first British woman air traffic controller and worked at Bournemouth Airport when first qualified, before graduating to Gatwick and later becoming Britain's first female commercial airline captain.

+Airwork Fleet Requirements Unit

+Airwork Limited, referred to as Airwork Services Limited from 1957 for defence support work, secured a contract in September 1952 with the Royal Navy, to operate the Fleet Requirements Unit (FRU) at Hurn.
+It used ex-Fleet Air Arm aircraft as targets to provide training for Royal Navy radar operators, however, civilian pilots were employed to fly the aircraft.
+During the summer of 1959 Airwork moved its head office from Langley to Hurn and centralised it’s overhaul facilities there.
+In October 1972 the FRU moved to RNAS Yeovilton (HMS Heron), in Somerset.